Danselem/gemini_llm_app/README.md

 - 🗃️ ChromaDB as the vector store
 - 🔎 Semantic search for relevant document chunks
 - 💬 Question-answering using a RAG pipeline
-- 📈 **Tracing and observability** with [Arize Open Inference](https://github.com/Arize-ai/openinference) for end-to-end span-level logging
+- 📈 **Tracing and observability** with [Arize Open Inference](https://github.com/Arize-ai/openinference) for end-to-end span-level logging. **Phoenix Open Inference has been persisted with PostgreSQL and has been containerized with Docker.** See the [docker-compose](docker-compose.yaml) file.
 - 🧪 Includes example usage in the examples directory

+**Note:** Sentence [transformer embeddings](https://huggingface.co/sentence-transformers) has been integrated into the project, see the [embedding module](src/embeddings/sentence_embedding.py).

 ---